snare/scruffy/README.md

 	>>> c
 	{'section': {'subsection': {'item2': 666, 'item1': 123}}, 'option2': 'value', 'option1': 'value'}

-This method can be used to apply multiple levels of configuration on top of other layers.
+This method can be used to apply multiple levels of configuration on top of other levels.
+For example a default set of config options, a local configuration, command-line overrides, and then runtime configuration changes.

 ## Environment